alljoyn/extras-webdocs/docs/develop/api-guide/controlpanel/thin-linux.md

-For more details on how to combine this AllJoyn service framework with other AllJoyn service framework software, see the [Build an Application using the Thin Library section][build-app-thin-library].
+For more details on how to combine this AllJoyn service framework with other AllJoyn service framework software, see the [Build an Application using the Thin Library][build-app-thin-library] section.

 ## XML UI Element Descriptions